Specy/s68k/docs/design/assembler-rewrite.md

 its surface only where a line index became a Location.
 The reasons are in step 9's implementation notes.

+**This section is finished (step 17).** Everything it asks for is implemented and the surface is closed.
+Phase 4 changed it in **one** place, `InstructionLine` gaining `includeChain: Location[]` (step 16), and step 17 added no field at all: it made the input side say what it already accepted — `wasm_assemble`'s first argument is declared `SourceFiles = Record<string, string | Uint8Array>` in the generated `.d.ts` instead of `any` — wrote the four cases of a Project into the smoke test, and made the command line read a Project rather than a File.
+The one thing the third bullet above understates is the instruction, which is `{ address, size, location, includeChain, source }` and not the four fields it names; the fourth bullet's `parseLine` is as written.
+What a Program still does not carry is the list of Files a build read: the chains on the instructions are the only trace, and the reverse question ("which Files did this build read?") is a later step's to add.

 ### Tests

 1. Golden fixtures of 1.4.2's output for the 30 editor programs (24 lecture playgrounds, 6 runnable `.x68`; all 30 assemble on 1.4.2, baseline run on 2026-09-07), updated only on purpose with a note.